Taurus G3C Review: How Does It Perform?

 The Taurus G3C was a sneaky one.
 It premiered quickly without much build-up, no big NRA or SHOT Show reveal.
 Taurus was just like, bam, here it is.
 The G3C model builds off the preceding G3, a full-sized pistol released a year prior.
 The C stands for Compact; notably, the G3C is a shrunken variant of the G3.
 The Taurus G3C seems to want to keep the theme of producing affordable handguns aimed at shooters on a budget.
 Is it worth the money?
 Read our Taurus G3C review and decide for yourself.

 So, I originally reviewed this gun last year but after spending more time with it and firing 100 rounds, my opinions have changed.
-Let’s dive into this review to see my shifted views on this gun.
+Let’s dive into this updated gun review to see my shifted views on the Taurus G3C.

 Taurus G3C Specs